Best email finder tools for sales and outreach in 2026

 Pricing & plans

-Listings indicate multiple tiers with verification credits bundled.
-If you’re price-sensitive but need steady list growth, model monthly credits against the number of new leads required per rep.
+Listings show several tiers with verification credits bundled.
+If you are price-sensitive but need steady list growth, model monthly credits against new leads per rep. So you avoid running short mid-month.

 Confirm daily caps and API options if you plan automation.